 Copyright: © 2021 by the authors.
-Licensee MDPI, Basel, Switzerland.
-This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license (https:// creativecommons.org/licenses/by/ 4.0/). the functional dimer complex [13].
+Submitted for possible open access publication under the terms and conditions of the Creative Commons Attribution (CC BY) license (http://creativecommons.org/licenses /by/4.0/).
+[11].
+The electron transfer mechanism inside the complex has been a subject of dispute for a very long time.
+The complex consists of 11 protein components, 10 are encoded by the nuclear, while 1 by the mitochondrial DNA.
+Two sets of the 11 protein units [12] form the functional dimer complex [13].
 Until 2015 ten mutations in different proteins were associated with CIII deficiency [14].
 True disease conditions are rarely associated with complex III, although the diagnosis is not easy in the absence of specific symptoms.
 A recent summary of these diseases conditions is reviewed by [14].
 Complex III is one of the major reactive oxygen species (ROS) forming sites in the mitochondria [15-17].
 Inhibition of CIII by antimycin or myxothiazol results in a very high rate of ROS production [18,19].
 These inhibitors act on different sites of CIII's "Q cycle" [20].